Table of Contents

 The OTT industry is constantly seeking ways to keep audiences engaged, even while there is an influx of many new services being launched across markets that are fighting for eyeballs.

-While significant investments have gone into content creation, service providers have resorted to using a combination of point solutions and powerful platforms to drive a better outcome for the users.
-Asset IQ by IRIS.TV, emotional data-based decision framework by Vion Labs, ad personalization by SpearAd, and contextually relevant personalized commerce touchpoint offered by Charmboard, interactive video experiences enabled by VideoTap are among the noteworthy solutions powering the next phase of OTT personalization across content and advertising verticals.
+While significant investments have gone into video content creation, service providers have resorted to using a combination of point solutions and powerful platforms to drive a better outcome for the users.
+Asset IQ by IRIS.TV, emotional data-based decision framework by Vion Labs, ad personalization by SpearAd, and contextually relevant personalized commerce touchpoint offered by Charmboard, interactive video experiences enabled by VideoTap are among the noteworthy solutions powering the next phase of OTT video personalization across content and advertising verticals.